-- Students will develop 2 questions and submit them to their advisor for approval by the music education faculty.
-A brief, representative list of references must be included for each question.
-The questions may be taken from areas of MA coursework as follows: Question 1: Philosophy, Curriculum, and/or Research and Measurement Question 2: Music Materials - 2.
-Once the QUESTIONS are approved, review the appropriate literature and write an answer to each question.
-Although you will not submit the written answers to the faculty, you will be asked to give a 10-minute oral presentation utilizing visual/aural aids (e.g., PowerPoint, Keynote, recordings, etc.) for each answer.
-A handout for faculty should be created for each question.
+1. Students will develop two topics for investigation and submit them to their advisor in the form of a research "statement of the problem" with accompanying questions to be investigated.
+A brief, representative list of references must be included for each topic.
+The topics may be related to, but not exactly the same as, any paper written for a class.

+Topics should be selected from the following:

+- Topic 1: Philosophy, Curriculum, and/or Music Cognition and Learning - Topic 2: Music Materials

+Students should work with their advisor in preparing the topic papers/questions.
+Once the advisor endorses the topics, they will be forwarded to the entire music education faculty for their approval.

+2. After the topics are approved, review the relevant research and best practice literature, taking notes.
+Next, organize your notes and developed a detailed outline for a presentation on each topic that will last approximately 15 minutes per topic.
+Create the presentations using visual/aural aids (e.g., PowerPoint, Keynote, recordings, etc.).
+The presentations should be examples of your best teaching ability and take the form of an engaging professional conference style of presentation.
+A handout for faculty should be created for each topic.
 APA style, with complete citations and a reference list, should be utilized and included in the handout.
-This is to be representative of a student's ability to review literature and present in a scholarly manner.
-The format of the answer for question one should follow this basic outline:
+The presentation should be a reflection of your ability to review literature and present it in a scholarly manner.

+The format of the presentation on Topic 1 should follow this basic outline:

 - a.
-Define and clarify the problem/question - b.
-Summarize previous investigations/articles in order to inform the reader of the current state of research - c.
-Identify relations, contradictions, gaps, inconsistencies and implications in the literature - d.
-Suggest the next step or steps in solving the problem, and provide an example of application in a specific teaching situation.
+Define and clarify the problem/question. - b.
+Summarize previous investigations/articles in order to inform the reader of the current state of research (i.e., review the literature). - c.
+Identify relations, contradictions, gaps, inconsistencies and/or implications found in the literature. - d.
+Suggest the next step or steps in solving the problem, and provide an example of an application to a specific teaching situation.

-For the Musical Materials question, students will submit a brief analysis (including a diagram or flowchart of the piece), information regarding the piece and its preparation, and a description of how it would be taught to a selected group.
-You may wish to consult Battisti and Garafalo's (1990) Guide to Score Study for the Wind Band as a model for analysis and diagramming a piece.
-Bring at least one copy of the score to your musical materials question to your exam.
+For the Musical Materials topic, students will submit a brief analysis (including a diagram or flowchart of the piece), along with Teacher and Student Guides designed for a comprehensive unit on the piece.
+Students should consult Battisti and Garafalo's (1990)

+Guide to Score Study for the Wind Band as a model for analysis and diagramming a piece, and for an example of the Teacher and Student Guides.
+Bring at least one copy of the score to your musical materials composition to your exam.

-Here is an example of a musical materials question: "Prepare a detailed, flow chart analysis of "An American Elegy" by Frank Ticheli.
+Here is an example of a musical materials topic/question:

+Prepare a detailed, flow chart analysis of "An American Elegy" by Frank Ticheli.
 Provide biographical information for Ticheli, a list of his major works, and any other pertinent cultural and/or historical background related to the piece.
 Discuss how one would prepare a high school band for a performance of this composition.
-Which of the national standards might be addressed through this repertoire, and how could a conductor go about addressing them?"
-Adapt this to your specific piece and performance group application.
+Which of the national standards might be addressed through this repertoire, and how could a conductor go about addressing them?

+Adapt this to your specific piece and performance group application, putting the information and materials in the form of Teacher and Student Guides for teaching the composition.
-3. Schedule an exam time through your advisor for no later than week 10 of the semester.
-At that time also submit the URL for the music education to review your ePortfolio before your oral exam.

-Possible outcomes of the oral defense are:
+- 3. Schedule an exam time through your advisor for no later than week 10 of the final semester of coursework.
+Possible outcomes of the oral exam are: - Pass - Needs revision (e.g., revise and re-present one or more of your topics) - Fail

-- Pass

-- Needs revision (e.g., rewrite one or more of the answers)

-- Fail